jezer0x/barren-wuffet/docs/development.md

 - yarn add @graphprotocol/graph-ts
 - yarn add @graphprotocol/hardhat-graph

-* from another terminal in the root folder, run `yarn hardhat node --hostname 0.0.0.0`
+* From a terminal in the root folder, run `yarn hardhat node --hostname 0.0.0.0`.
+(Ensure forking is disabled).
-* deploy hardhat on localhost `yarn hardhat deploy --network localhost`
-* `yarn hardhat graph init --contract-name BarrenWuffet --address 0x3Aa5ebB10DC797CAC828524e59A333d0A371443c`. (replace the address with the address from deploy)
+* If you're doing this for the first time: `yarn hardhat graph init --contract-name BarrenWuffet --address 0x82e01223d51Eb87e16A03E24687EDF0F294da6f1`. (replace the address with the address from deploy).
+Else put the new BarrenWuffet address in `subgraph.yaml`.
 * from root, `docker-compose up --force-recreate`
 * `yarn create-local`
 * `yarn deploy-local`